fqantonio/GoingInductive/README.md

 # MOTIVATION

-Most of the time the professional, specific, **day-to-day teacher work** gathered data is rarely or never investigated, at least, in the Portuguese educational environment.
-For the teachers, there is not much time to look back and work through the data results, the qualitative remarks, or through the statistics.
+Most of the time the professional, specific, **day-to-day teacher work** data is rarely or never investigated, at least, in the Portuguese educational environment.
+For the teachers, there is no time to look back and work through the data results, the qualitative remarks, or through the statistics.
 And, as a consequence, no robust conclusions are possible.
 Worse, even if someone did it, it's normal to not share it.

-Research and discussion with peers are crucial to better adjust our decisions regarding the way students learn today.
+In my view, both research and discussion with peers are crucial to better adjust our decisions regarding the way students learn today.
 The way learning happens and motivation changes, is so fast!
 So, teaching, at least in Portugal, is a very solitary job with all of its directly related drawbacks.

 My **personal goal** was to know if the strategic decisions I did in 2008 were positive for my students: did they benefit from the educational strategic change?
 It was a global benefit or some groups benefited more?
 Does anyone have the same kind of research?
 Can anyone corroborate this results or criticize them?
 Sharing is the way to go in order to exchange results an find knowledge.